PuntoCommerce/marketing-cloud-connector/docs/5_0_Debugging.md

 To debug, use a client to ease web request testing such as [Restlet Client](https://restlet.com/modules/client/?utm_source=DHC).

-Below are some sample calls you can use to perform direct API testing.
-The Host value will vary based on what Marketing Cloud instance you're connecting to.
+Below are some sample calls to perform direct API testing.
+The host value varies vary based on what Marketing Cloud instance you're connecting to.

 <a name="Auth"></a>
 ## Authorization Token Request

-Request an API token (replace `Host value`, `CLIENTID`, and `CLIENTSECRETVALUE`):
+Request an API token (replace `Host value`, `CLIENTID`, and `CLIENTSECRETVALUE`).

 ```
 POST /v1/requestToken HTTP/1.1